Go Ad-Free

 Some chocolate bars are good sources of cocoa flavanols, but it is difficult to determine which ones provide the highest levels of these compounds.

-Whenever a new study comes along to demonstrate that yes, chocolate does have health benefits (see the most recent one here), nutrition experts step forward to caution people not to start gobbling chocolate under the rationale that it will help their health.
+Whenever a new study comes along to demonstrate that yes, chocolate does have health benefits (see one here), nutrition experts step forward to caution people not to start gobbling chocolate under the rationale that it will help their health.
 After all, they warn, chocolate is high in fat and calories.

 Q. I have been eating a small square of dark chocolate every day, about 0.4 ounces a day.
 I have heard that the method of processing the chocolate is important to maximize the helpful compounds.